-The mathematical aspects of Physics start to come to the fore during the year and pupils begin to see that they can use theories and ideas to not only solve problems, but predict outcomes.
-The historical aspects of Physics are not forgotten and the relevance of the imagination of great scientists to the evolution of Physics is emphasised.
+• The mathematical aspects of physics become more prominent, and pupils begin to see that they can use theories and ideas not only to solve problems but also to predict outcomes.
+The historical aspects of physics are emphasised, highlighting the relevance of great scientists' imaginations in the evolution of physics.